SolaceTraining/solace-workshop-scs/codelab.md

 Positive
 : **Developer Resources**
 Spring Cloud Stream Project Home: [https://spring.io/projects/spring-cloud-stream](https://spring.io/projects/spring-cloud-stream)
-The latest version of Spring Clouds Streams as of the creation of this lab is Greenwich.SR1 (2.1.4) The Reference Guide for that current version is available [here](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle).
+The Spring Cloud Stream Reference Guide can be found [here](https://cloud.spring.io/spring-cloud-stream/spring-cloud-stream.html#spring-cloud-stream-overview-introducing).

 Negative
 : The SCS framework allows for building messaging-driven applications without having to explicitly write any code for publishing or receiving events.
 While many microservices-oriented applications today are based on synchronous, request/response interactions based on protocols such as HTTP or gRPC, the asynchronous, event-driven nature of communications using SCS allows for building highly scalable, efficient and responsive distributed systems that can run on-premise or in the cloud.
 When combined with the high-performance Solace PubSub+ Event Broker which can be deployed in virtually any environment, you can create powerful and flexible applications that support both hybrid and multi-cloud capabilities, all operating in real-time with high throughput and low latency.

 ## Set-up & Prerequisites
-Duration: 0:20:00
+Duration: 0:10:00

 ![story_section2](images/story_section2.png)

 ### Developer IDE & Code Access

 #### IDE Setup
 The recommended IDE for the workshop is Spring Tools Suite (STS) [Download Here](https://spring.io/tools).
 STS comes with some niceties, such as autodeploy, when used with spring-boot-devtools.
 Participants can of course use another IDE if preferred.
 It is also recommended that you begin the workshop with an empty STS workspace to avoid any unforeseen issues with existing projects/configurations/code.